 Windows 10 now comes with some pre-installed Store apps.
 This article will guide you on how to prevent or stop the installation, reinstallation or updating of unwanted Microsoft Store apps and advertisements of these apps.

 Microsoft released Windows 10 as a Service.
-So with this concept, Microsoft stands at a place where it can deliver promotional offers, services, apps and other components freely.
+So with this concept, Microsoft stands at a place where it can deliver promotional offers, services, apps, and other components freely.
 This is the concept that made Windows 10 initially free for the consumers and at the same time helped Microsoft make some money out of it.

 In 2015, Microsoft revealed that they had signed a deal with King who is a developer for Candy Crush games.
-With the help of such deal, King’s apps like Candy Crush Saga and later Candy Crush Soda Saga were distributed to users built in with the OOBE (Out of the box experience) on Windows 10.
+With the help of such a deal, King’s apps like Candy Crush Saga and later Candy Crush Soda Saga were distributed to users built-in with the OOBE (Out of the box experience) on Windows 10.
 As Microsoft is iterating forward with the newer releases of Windows 10 feature updates, we are getting to see more and more apps being promoted on the Windows 10 start menu.
 UWP Windows 10 apps like Twitter, Photoshop, 3D Builder, Microsoft Solitaire Collection, etc. have started to come pre-installed with Windows 10.

 Users on online communities have reported that these pre-installed bloatware apps take up to 750 MB of storage on the hard disk partition where it is installed.
-It is usually take up the OS partition which is again usually the Local Disk C partition.
+It usually takes up the OS partition which is again usually the Local Disk C partition.
 These apps are fetched automatically with an updated version from the Microsoft Store without the user’s consent and happen in the background.
 However, this download progress can be seen in the Downloads and Updates section of the Microsoft Store. – a majority of the users end up not noticing it.
 But this is not the case for everyone.

 If you get Windows 10 on the LTS Channel (Long Term Servicing Channel) which is usually for Enterprise customers, you do not see these pre-installed bloatware apps or if you use Windows 10 Pro for Workstations edition, you do not get this pre-installed bloatware either.
 Although you can just buy Windows 10 Pro for Workstations edition, it costs really much than the other consumer-focused editions at $300.